GaloisInc/adapt/src/main/scala/com/galois/adapt/adm/README.md

   * `Subject`
       - Subjects that are _not_ processes are merged into their closest process ancestor
-      - The `exec` field on some subject processes is moved onto an `IrPathNode`
+      - The `exec` field on some subject processes is moved onto an `AdmPathNode`

   * `Event`
       - Successive events having the same type and with the same subject and predicate objects are merged
       - <s>`EVENT_OPEN` and `EVENT_CLOSE` are ignored</s> (not yet implemented)
-      - An `EVENT_FORK` with a `cmdLine` field produces an `IrPathNode` with an edge between the path and process
+      - An `EVENT_FORK` with a `cmdLine` field produces an `AdmPathNode` with an edge between the path and process
-      - Events with a `predicateObject` and `predicateObjectPath` produce an `IrPathNode` with an edge to the predicate object.
+      - Events with a `predicateObject` and `predicateObjectPath` produce an `AdmPathNode` with an edge to the predicate object.
 Ditto for `predicateObject2` / `predicateObject2Path`.

   * `FileObject`
-      - The path information on some file objects is moved onto an `IrPathNode`
+      - The path information on some file objects is moved onto an `AdmPathNode`

   * `Netflow`
       - Netflows are deduplicated based on the local/global IP and local/global port